-So that 0.9066 is approximate 0.907so this we calculate so we are getting the total area is 0.609.

-So, what is this total area that we are getting here from this reduced variate is 0.609, which is equal to this area as well.
-So, this is 0.609 so, we can say that probability of the random variable x being between 100 to 170 is equals to 0.609.

-This is what is obtained here.

-And we have explained that how we got this corresponding values.
+So, now that 1.32 value is also known from this table, that is this is z is 1.3 and second decimal is 2, which is 0.9066.
+So, that 0.9066 is a 0.907.
+So, this we calculate.
+So, we are getting the total area is 0.609.
+So, what is this total area, that we are getting here from this reduced variate is 0.609, which is equal to this area as well.
+So, this is 0.609.
+So, we can say that probability of the random variable x being between 100 to 170 is equals to 0.609.
+This is what is what is obtained here and we have explained that how we got this corresponding values.

-So, the table that we shown here we should know here that the table that we shown here is continuing from this $-\infty$ to $+\infty$ you can use, you can directly use this table also to know that what is the probability for this -1.32, that also you can use directly or if for some text book only the positive side is given, using that the property of this symmetry.

-Then we can just convert it to this positive number, with the consideration of the fact that the total area is 1.
+So, the table that we shown here we should know here that the table that we shown here is continuing from this minus infinity to plus infinity, you can use, you can directly use this table also to know that what is the probability for this minus 1.32, that also you can use directly or if for some textbook only the positive side is given, using that the property of this symmetry, then we can just convert it to this positive number, with the consideration of the fact that the total area is 1.
 So, then you can use this, that particular table as well.

-The second question is, what is the probability that the annual rainfall in the certain year is at least 75 centimeter.
-So, before I start that one, so the concept here is, that if you understand that, how we are we are obtaining the probability for the normal distribution after reducing it to this standard normal distribution, then all of this type of problem will be straight forward, may be for the rest of the problem that we are discussing, we will just discuss their inside, but how we are referring to this table and all we will not be discussing in so details.
+The second question is, what is the probability that the annual rainfall in the certain year is at least 75 centimeter?
+So, before I start that one, so, the concept here is, that if you understand that, how we are we are obtaining the probability for the normal distribution after reducing it to this standard normal distribution, then all of this type of problem will be straight forward, may be for the rest of the problem that we are discussing, we will just discuss their inside, but how we are referring to this table and all we will not be discussing in so details.
 So, I hope that you understood how we are getting the probability by using the standard normal table.

 So, here the second question is, that the probability, that the annual rainfall in the certain year is at least 75 centimeters.
-So, what does it mean, at least 75 centimeters means, what we are looking for is the $P(X \ge 75)$.
-Now, this probability $X \ge 75$ can be, we are first converting it to the thing that 1- $P(X \le 75)$.
-So, why we are doing this one, you know that now the $P(X \ge 75) + P(X \le 75)$, basically includes everything, all these all the area under the normal curve.
+So, what does it mean, at least 75 centimeters means, what we are looking for is the probability x is greater than equals to 75.
+Now, this probability x greater than equal to 75 can be, we are first converting it to the thing that 1 minus probability of x less than equals to 75.
+So, why we are doing this 1, you know that now the probability of x greater than equal to 75 plus probability of x less than equal to 75, basically includes everything, all these all the area under the normal curve.